goat-sdk/goat/typescript/packages/plugins/coingecko-token-discovery/README.md

 // Initialize the CoinGecko plugin const coinGeckoPlugin = coinGeckoTokenDiscovery({
   apiKey: process.env.COINGECKO_API_KEY,
+  // Optionally, set usePro to true to use the CoinGecko Pro API
+  // usePro: true,
 });

 // Get onchain tools for your wallet with the CoinGecko plugin